 Candidates will be shown the test and played the track with the notated parts played.
 Any bars that require improvisation will not be demonstrated.
-Candidates will then have three minutes to study the test.
+Candidates will then have three minutes to study the test with the option of a click track.
 The backing track will be played twice more.
 Candidates will be allowed to practise during the first playing of the backing track, with the notated parts now absent, before playing it to the examiner on the second playing of the backing track.